MicroEJ/docs/SDK6UserGuide/testProject.rst

 There are different types of tests:

-- test on the Simulator
+- Test on the Simulator
-- test on a device
+- Test on a device
-- test on a J2SE VM
+- Test on a J2SE VM

 Each type of test is detailed in the next sections.